 All MSW courses are scheduled on Tuesdays and Thursdays, and you are expected to be available for classes on those days.
-Due to our fieldwork requirements, the Department is unable to make exceptions to this expectation.
-Classes are currently scheduled between 8:00 AM and 7:00 PM.
-Courses usually meet twice per week.
+Due to our field practicum requirements, the Department is unable to make exceptions to this expectation.
+Classes are scheduled between 8:00 AM and 7:00 PM.
+Most courses meet twice per week.
 There are usually no classes scheduled between 12:15 PM and 2:00 PM, so that seminars, Student Alliance/Caucus meetings, and other events can be held during these times.
 Field instruction is scheduled for Mondays and Wednesdays all day (8 hours) and Fridays are reserved for additional field education activities (modules, seminars, meetings, etc.).
-During the second year, Fridays are an additional field day.
+During the second year, Fridays are an additional day to support field education activities.
+Note: while we try to create schedules that are more convenient for students, there are often large breaks between classes and some quarters you may need to attend class from 8am-through 7pm.